 The Academic Resource Center, or ARC, provides students with access to academic coaching, peer tutoring, workshops, study spaces, and other skills-based resources.
-They will be supported in developing reading strategies, organization and time management skills, sustainable study habits, metacognitive approaches to learning, and more.
-ARC offers four main services: Academic Coaching, Workshops, Peer Tutoring, and Study Spaces.
+Students are supported in developing reading strategies, organization and time management skills, sustainable study habits, metacognitive approaches to learning, and more.

 AEO collaborates with the ATC to provide assistive technology services for students.
 Eligible students who complete registration with the AEO may access the ATC through a referral from a member of the AEO staff.
 The ATC offers demonstrations of both assistive hardware (e.g. ergonomic keyboards and mice) and software (e.g. dictation and text-to-speech applications), as well as various academic services, including Braille, tactile graphics, and electronic text conversion.

 HUHS’s Center for Wellness and Health Promotion (CWHP) offers workshops that highlight activities to enhance wellbeing as well as massage and acupuncture services, yoga, meditation, pilates, and other exercise group classes.
 CWHP can also help connect students to the many resources and people at Harvard who can help students make healthy lifestyle choices in order to thrive while at Harvard and beyond.

 Counseling and Mental Health Services (CAHMS) is a counseling and mental health support service with a dedicated group of clinicians – licensed mental health clinicians, nurse prescribers, psychiatrists, psychologists, and social workers who have chosen to work in university mental health because we know how important it is to support student emotional health and well-being.
 Who have a passion for working with Harvard students of all ages, degree programs, and diverse life circumstances and cultures.
 With the goal to provide a safe, confidential environment to help you help yourself.